Robert J. Collier

-Robert Joseph Collier (June 17, 1876 – November 8, 1918) was the son of Peter Fenelon Collier.
-He was a principal in the publishing company P. F. Collier & Son.
-Upon his father's death, he became head of the company and, for a time, was editor of Collier's Weekly.
+Robert Joseph Collier (June 17, 1876 – November 9, 1918) was an American publisher and early modern aviator.
+He was the heir to the publishing company P. F. Collier & Son, which was founded by his father, Peter Fenelon Collier.
+For a time, he was editor-in-chief of Collier's weekly magazine.

 He was president of the Aero Club of America.